isomerpages/moe-mahabodhisch/_departments/Mathematics | 数学/Department Vision & Mission.md

 habits over time.
 As pupils become more familiar with the framework, they grow in confidence and develop the ability to tackle increasingly complex problems with independence.</p>
-<p>By nurturing these habits of thinking, our school aims to equip students
+<p>By nurturing these habits of thinking, our school aims to equip pupils
 with the skills, perseverance and confidence to solve problems in both mathematics and in real-world situations.</p>